 The following medical factors can also affect how you respond to addiction treatment:

-History of addiction.
-If you have a history of drug abuse or suffer from co-occurring addictions, this will also affect how you respond to treatment.
-If you are struggling with opioids, for example, medications that may be appropriate for other clients may not be appropriate for you.
+A history of drug abuse or suffer from co-occurring addictions will also affect how you respond to treatment.
+If you struggle with opioids, for example, certain medications may not be appropriate for you.
 If you’re a smoker, nicotine addiction also affect your treatment, particularly as you go through detox.
 A history of addiction is not at all a barrier to recovery, but it’s important for your medical team to know your complete history in order to effectively help you.

 Your current state of health, including the severity of your addiction, can affect your responsiveness to treatment as much as your medical history.
 A client with a weakened immune system, for example, may not handle certain medications or activities as well as someone who is relatively physically healthy.
 Likewise, a client in a fragile mental state may not be as ready for group therapy as someone who feels emotionally ready to share.

 Co-occurring disorders can also affect how medical professionals approach your treatment.
-A co-occurring disorder, such as depression, PTSD or anxiety, is an underlying mental illness or behavioral disorder that often occurs alongside drug abuse.
-Since you will need to address any co-occurring disorders along with your addiction, a customized treatment plan can help you find effective ways to manage your disorder to avoid relapse.
+A co-occurring disorder is an underlying mental illness or behavioral disorder that often occurs alongside drug abuse.
+Common ones include anxiety, depression, PTSD and impulse control disorders.
+A customized treatment plan helps you address these issues separately from substance abuse.

 Communicating honestly with your intake team about any co-occurring disorders of which you are aware, medications you currently take, and your general state of health and mind will help them create the most effective treatment plan for you.